Digital artwork by Adam Ferriss

 "Why was she running?
 From whom?"

 "From people who wanted the speck.
 For the first time in three billion years, its secret was released to the world.
-Nonno believed someone saw Ursula surreptitiously healing some peasants who were sick with a disease that was spreading through Europe at that time.
+Nonno believed someone saw Ursula surreptitiously healing some peasants who were sick with a disease spreading through Europe at that time.
 And the secret spread.
 And you know what?"

 "When the secret of power escapes, nothing around it is ever safe again.
 The king was told by his advisors that Ursula would be stolen."